 Ford and his wife, Kristen, live in McGregor.
 They have one son, Jeff, a lieutenant colonel in the Air Force, and a daughter, Meri, who works in the banking industry.

 Lower/Central Basin Region Manager

 David Collinsworth serves as the Brazos River Authority’s regional manager for the Central and Lower Basins.
 In this position, he manages a staff of more than 80 employees and is responsible for reservoir/dam operations, water & wastewater treatment and project development.
-A Brazos River Authority employee for nearly 20 years, Mr. Collinsworth previously managed field operations for the BRA including the functions of the water quality laboratory.
+A Brazos River Authority employee for more than 20 years, Mr. Collinsworth previously managed field operations for the BRA including the functions of the water quality laboratory.
 In 2001, he took over the role of business manager for the Central Basin.
 He was named to the position of regional manager in March, 2014.

 Mr. Collinsworth holds a Bachelor of Science degree in Aquatic Biology and Organic Chemistry from Southwest Texas State University.
 He has served on the Texas Utility Council of the American Water Works Association and currently serves on the Inland Fisheries Advisory Committee of the Texas Parks and Wildlife Department and as a staff representative of the Brazos River Authority Board of Directors Retirement Committee.

 Mr. Collinsworth, his wife Tara, and daughters live in Robinson.

 Courtney Dobogai been employed by the Brazos River Authority for 10 years and currently serves as the organizations’ Information Technology Manager.
 Prior to being promoted to her current position, Mrs. Dobogai worked as the BRA’s programmer and web developer, Helpdesk coordinator and an IT technician.

 Mrs. Dobogai received her Bachelor of Business Administration degree in Management and Information Systems from Baylor University.

 Planning & Development Manager